planetoftheweb/fid/source/_posts/01-assignment-lynda-com.md

 categories:
 - assignments
 ---
 For this assignment you will create an account for [lynda.com](http://lynda.com/).
-It's not a free account, but you can find it at most public libraries for free.
+It's not a free account, but you can find it at some public libraries for free.
 Go to your public library and ask for a special code to receive a lynda.com account.
 They will give you further instructions to set this up.

 <!-- more -->